-(a) Identification and inventory of resources across the regions of the country through surveying, mapping and qualitative and quantitative estimation and measurement of resources.
+(i) Identification and inventory of resources across the regions of the country through surveying, mapping, and qualitative and quantitative estimation and measurement of resources.

-(b) Evolving a planning structure endowed with appropriate technology, skill and institutional set-up for implementing resource development plans.
+(ii) Evolving a planning structure endowed with appropriate technology, skill, and institutional set-up for implementing resource development plans.

-(c) Matching the resource development plans with overall national development plans.
-Resource Planning is essential mainly because of the following reasons.
-Resources are not equally distributed throughout the world.
-Within a country also some regions may be rich in resources and self sufficient in terms of availability of resources while some other regions may have acute shortage of some vital resources.
-There are regions which are rich in certain types of resources but are deficient in some other resources.
+- Resources are not equally distributed throughout the world.
+Within a country also some regions may be rich in resources and self-sufficient in terms of availability of resources while some other regions may have an acute shortage of some vital resources.
+There are regions that are rich in certain types of resources but are deficient in some other resources.

 Four human activities responsible for land degradation in India are as follows:

-(a) In states like Jharkhand, Chhattisgarh, Madhya Pradesh and Orissa deforestation due to mining have caused severe land degradation.
-Mining sites are dug, drilled or quarried and abandoned after excavation work is over, leaving the land overburdened and in a highly degraded state.
+- In states like Jharkhand, Chhattisgarh, Madhya Pradesh and Orissa deforestation due to mining has caused severe land degradation.
+Mining sites are dug, drilled or quarried, and abandoned after excavation work is over, leaving the land overburdened and in a highly degraded state.

-(c) In states like Gujarat, Rajasthan, Madhya Pradesh and Maharashtra overgrazing is one of the main reasons for land degradation.
+- In states like Gujarat, Rajasthan, Madhya Pradesh, and Maharashtra overgrazing is one of the main reasons for land degradation.

-(d) In Punjab, Haryana and Western Uttar Pradesh over-irrigation is responsible for land degradation.
+- In Punjab, Haryana, and Western Uttar Pradesh over-irrigation is responsible for land degradation.
 It leads to waterlogging which in turn increases salinity and alkalinity in the soil and reduces its fertility.

-(a) Nature of parent rock.
-It influences the color and texture of the soil.
+- Nature of parent rock.
+It influences the colour and texture of the soil.
 The mineral content of the soil also depends on the parent rock from which it is formed.

-(b) Climate influences the rate and types of weathering and erosion of the rocks.
-Weathering of the parent rocks due to climatic factors and natural forces lead to disintegration of rocks which leads to the formation of soil.
+- Climate influences the rate and types of weathering and erosion of the rocks.
+Weathering of the parent rocks due to climatic factors and natural forces leads to the disintegration of rocks which leads to the formation of soil.

-(c) Time determines maturity of the soil.
+- Time determines the maturity of the soil.
 The soil is a living system.
-It takes millions of years to form soil up to a few centimeters in depth.
+It takes millions of years to form soil up to a few centimetres in depth.